akhan4u/wordpress-terraform-deployment/README.md

 Uses terraform to deploy wordpress on EC2 instance with AWS RDS.

 Following resources are created :
-1. AWS VPC
+1. AWS VPC.
-2. AWS Subnet for VPC
+2. AWS Subnet for VPC.
-3. AWS Internet Gateway
+3. AWS Internet Gateway.
-4. Route table entry and associations
+4. Route table entry and associations.
 5. Security Group exposing Port 22, 80 & 3306.
 6. A RDS instance created with database for WordPress.
-7. An AWS EC2 Instance
+7. An AWS EC2 Instance.
 8. Remote provisioner to download, install and configure wordpress docker container after EC2 deployment.

 ## Running it Manually